zorn/mikezornek.com/content/posts/2021/8/consulting-availability/index.md

 ---
 title: "September 2021 Elixir Consulting Availability"
 date: 2021-08-24T13:23:17-04:00
-description: My summer vacation is coming to a close and I'm am once again looking for my next consulting project.
+description: My summer vacation is coming to a close and I am once again looking for my next consulting project.
 ---

-My summer vacation is coming to a close and I'm am once again looking for my next consulting project.
+My summer vacation is coming to a close and I am once again looking for my next consulting project.

 An ideal project would involve a healthy mix of: